-Thrombocytopenia (throm-buh-sye-tuh-PEE-nee-uh) is when there are fewer than normal
+Thrombocytopenia (throm-buh-sye-tuh-PEE-nee-uh) is when there aren't as many normal

-platelets in the bloodstream.
-Platelets are tiny colorless cells in the blood
+platelets in the blood as there should be.
+Platelets are tiny colorless cells in the

 What Are the Signs & Symptoms of Thrombocytopenia?